pdamodaran/m2x-java/README.md

 #### Create new instance ([Spec](https://m2x.att.com/developer/documentation/datasource#Create-Blueprint))

-To simplify the creation of a new object client provides set of builders.
+To simplify the creation of a new object, the M2X Java client provides a set of builders.
 Use static import to take builder for required object type:

 ```
 	import static com.att.m2x.client.builder.ModelBuilders.blueprint;